A question of balance: the extended surgical team

 In April 2016 we published 'A question of balance: The extended surgical team', a report exploring the experiences of staff working at hospitals that have introduced workforce models using the wider surgical team.
 The report highlights the benefits of a well-managed use of the extended surgical team.

-We have since given careful consideration about how best to address the recommendations in the report, and working closely with surgical care team roles, surgeons and patients, have developed a series of resources, new guidance and opened up RCS associate membership to roles within the wider surgical team
+We have since given careful consideration about how best to address the recommendations in the report, and working closely with surgical care team roles, surgeons and patients, have developed a series of resources, new guidance and opened up RCS England membership to roles within the wider surgical team

 The report, 'A question of balance'